rhossi/handson-lab/labs/lab-2/README.md

 1. **Upload Downloaded Dataset to Object Storage:**
    - In the OCI Console, navigate to **Storage** \> **Object Storage & Archive Storage**.
    - Create a new bucket named ai-workshop-labs-datasets.
-   - Upload the tripadvisor\_hotel\_reviews.csv file into this bucket.
+   - Upload the TripAdvisorReviewsMultiLang.md file into this bucket.

 2. **Create a Knowledge Base in Gen AI Agents:**
    - Navigate to **Analytics & AI** \> **AI Services** \> **Generative AI Agents**.